andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 ##### What is an ECMA Script?
 __ECMA Script__ stands for __European Computer Manufacturers Association Script__.
+ECMA Script maintains the rules of a scripting language.
 It specifies the core features that a scripting language should provide and how those features should be implemented.

 ##### Javascript version